-Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Artemidoros theorizes foreign elements in dreams (second century CE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=9531.
+Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Artemidoros theorizes foreign elements in dreams (second century CE),' Ethnic Relations and Migration in the Ancient World, last modified October 13, 2022, http://philipharland.com/Blog/?p=9531.

 Comments: Artemidoros’ second-century guidebook on the interpretation of dreams illustrates well just how widespread an awareness of the differences among peoples was both for intellectuals like Artemidoros and for the populace whose dreams he discusses.
 Moreover, ethnographic knowledge forms an important basis for his method of dream interpretation.
 Artemidoros is very attentive to the specific life situations of dreamers in interpreting their dreams, and this includes the customs of the dreamers.
 So the question of ancestral customs specific to particular peoples, and therefore to dreamers, is important to his overall method.